medusa2112/HealiosHealth/replit.md

-✓ Completed full currency localization from British Pounds (£) to South African Rand (R) using 23.89 exchange rate ✓ Updated all product prices, bundle pricing calculations, and currency display logic throughout the application ✓ Applied comprehensive currency conversion to database storage and frontend displays for SA market targeting
+✓ Completed full currency localization from British Pounds (£) to South African Rand (R) using 23.89 exchange rate ✓ Updated all product prices, bundle pricing calculations, and currency display logic throughout the application ✓ Applied comprehensive currency conversion to database storage and frontend displays for SA market targeting ✓ Fixed button arrow alignment across entire application by adding whitespace-nowrap to prevent text wrapping ✓ Updated all button hover effects to use text color change (#07a88a) instead of background color changes ✓ Ensured arrows stay on same line as button text for consistent visual presentation across all pages

 ## Advanced SEO Implementation (January 2025)